Tag: Una Elphick

 18 September 1928 plus ninety three years gets you to today.
 So if you were born then you’ve had around 33 968 sleeps.

 Quite something, Mom!
-Happy birthday, we feel very lucky to have you with us and be able to listen to your stories, and hear your memories and your piano playing.
+Happy birthday, we feel very lucky to have you with us and be able to listen to your stories, and hear your memories and enjoy your piano playing.
 Love you lots!

 I listen to the Chopin and Mozart etc you used to play and I say to the expert pianists playing: Huh!
 You shoulda heard my Mom!